 The value of a year of life is generally taken to be about \$100,000 (Cutler, 2004).
-Thus, costs per year of life below this amount are generally taken to be good value, while costs above this amount are taken to be poor value.
+Thus, costs per year of life below this amount are generally considered to be good value, while costs above this amount are considered to be poor value.
 Most of the estimates of cost per year of life are below \$100,000.
 Thus, medical care on average is giving good value for the dollar.
 But the trend is adverse.
 Cost per year of additional life was lower in the 1960s and 1970s than in the 1980s and 1990s.
 For the elderly, recent estimates suggest that we are spending too much to extend life, though these estimates do not account for quality of life.

-The pattern of increasing cost per year of life is not entirely surprising.
+At one level, the pattern of increasing cost per year of life is not entirely surprising.
 It may be that the most beneficial treatments were developed first, and we are simply moving down the marginal product of innovation curve.
 Looked at a different way, however, the finding is quite surprising.
-While there has been enormous innovation in medical treatment, there has been very little innovation in the organization of medical care.
-The common denominator outside of health care has been the impact of information technology on production and sales processes.
-Other industries are becoming increasingly good at this, and thus productivity growth is rising.
-The lack of an organizational revolution in medicine is the noticeable failure, not the increasing cost of interventional care.
+In other industries, the common denominator has not been new goods but better ways of organizing production, distribution, and sales.
+This organizational change has led to expanded output per dollar.
+In health care, however, there has been very little innovation in the organization of the system.